MHoffmannAC/Data-Science-Primer/README.md

 ## Installation and Setup

 All necessary `pip install` calls are included in the notebook file.
 No additional setup is required.

+The game was carefully tested using `Python 3.10.12` on Google Colab.